yukikurage/purescript-glapple/README.md

 - `FromPicture`
 Create a sprite from a Picture type.

->Note:If you include `sprite` in the picture specified by `FromPicture`, it will not work stably.
+>Note: If you include `sprite` in the picture specified by `FromPicture`, it will not work stably.
 Also, it is not possible to sprite a Picture that exceeds the size of the current campus.

 ### GameState
 A game can have an internal state.
 The second argument of `GameSpecM` is the type of the internal state of the game.`initialGameState` can be used to specify the initial game state.